Catherine-Queenan/2800-202410-BBY05/README.md

 ### Key Features of Pawfolio:
 - 1. User Interfaces
     We at Pawfolio understand the needs of both business owners and pet owners alike.
 That's why we've created a cohesive application to help connect pet owners with reputable trainers.
+    - All Users (including those without an account):
+        - Access to curated and verified resources
+        - Access to an FAQ page.
     - Business Interface (Trainers):
         - Dashboard to manage training sessions.
         - Full Calendar integration for booking and managing sessions